 - Native English speaker

-- a TEFL certificate OR 2 years teaching experience.
+- a TEFL certificate OR 2 years of teaching experience.

 If you need more information regarding applying for the Z visa then please check out this helpful article from ESL Authority.

-If you decide to go teach English in China on any visa other than a Z visa, you will be working illegally and risk deportation, hefty fines, and, possibly, jail time.
+If you decide to go teach English in China on any visa other than a Z visa, you will be working illegally and risk deportation, hefty fines, and possibly even jail time.

 If you need advice on how to find a teaching job in China, then check out this guide.